Dog Sign Langauge: Top 10 Hand Signals for Dogs

 sit-hand-signal-for-dogs

 Canines are visually oriented.
 They watch and learn about the world around them.
-Teaching your dog hand can easily learn to recognize various gestures, and they are experts at reading your body language.
-Typically, all well-trained dogs understand not only verbal commands but also hand signals.
+Teaching your dog hand signals along with vocal cues can help them easily learn to recognize various gestures and learn new dog tricks and skills faster.

 Using dog sign language commands coupled with verbal instructions, you’ll enhance the trust between you and your furry buddy.
-Your teaching your dog will become a better companion, and you’ll feel more confident in knowing that you have trained the body language of your pooch well.
+Your dog will become a better companion, and you’ll feel more confident in the training process.

 1. Watch Me